scduvall/craigslist-test/README.md

 1. `node create_table.js`

       This will create a table called `apartments` in the database.
+You can call this file multiple times for testing purposes - it will detect a duplicate table and overwrite it.

 2. `node extract_craigslist.js`